 When the big day comes, not just you, but also your partner, together, will be so proud of the tasks you both tackled like the power couple you are!

-Pro Tip: If you put your partner in charge, guarantee that you let them really be in charge.
-It might be hard to let sometimes go fully, but you can divide and conquer.
+PRO TIP: If you put your partner in charge, guarantee that you let them really be in charge.
+It might be hard to let it sometimes go fully, but you can divide and conquer.

 GET YOUR FREE WEDDING PLANNING KIT